Most extroverts would say that all introverts are weird, but even people who are introverts would agree that they do have some weird habits.

 1. They will check there is no one around before they leave the house

 The last thing an introvert wants is to get into a conversation with a stranger, a neighbour, heck anyone actually!
-So they go into military mode when it comes to leaving the house, checking through the curtains, the peephole or over the wall before they leave.
+So they go into a military mode when it comes to leaving the house, checking through the curtains, the peephole, or over the wall before they leave.

 2. They pretend to be asleep at parties

 Rather than talk to strangers, an introvert will pretend to nod off at a party or social event.
 They would prefer to appear rude than have to go through small talk with people they barely know.

 Another one on our list of weird habits is that nearly all introverts will leave their phones to go to answerphone, even though they are sat there when it is ringing.
 They prefer to hear a voicemail message than have to talk to a real person.

 4. They get excited when social plans are cancelled